 Vienna Youth (VYI) Volleyball was formed in 2009 to meet the growing demand for youth volleyball in Northern Virginia.
 The program is coed (girls and boys) in 4th-6th grade, and girls only in 7th-8th grade.
-We are piloting a High School option in Spring 2018, pending coach/player interest.
+We offer a high school girls option in spring.

 VYI offers play at all skill levels, from beginner to advanced/travel level.
-In addition, VYI offers skills clinics throughout the year.
 VYI does not currently offer a Boys only league or a club level team.
 See below for a guide to the various leagues, clinics, and skill level definitions.

 Spring and Fall seasons